 Do I need a separate business bank account?

-Some small businesses don't like to open a separate bank account because of the charges, but if you don't have a dedicated bank account for your business, there is much more risk of confusion and your bookkeeping will take longer because there will be more transactions to account for – many of which will be irrelevant to your business.
+Some small, sole trader businesses and partnerships don't like to open a separate bank account because of the charges, but if you don't have a dedicated bank account for your business, there is much more risk of confusion and your bookkeeping will take longer because there will be more transactions to account for - many of which will be irrelevant to your business.

 If HM Revenue & Customs investigates your business, you will be giving them access to your personal as well as your business income if you mix everything up in one account.
 It also means that whoever is preparing your accounts and tax returns will see details of your personal, private spending too.